I’ve always loved the way the LORD led His people so personally, just as He does us…if only we’d follow (Exodus 13:21-22).

 Warren Wiersbe aptly said, “When they walked by sight, Israel complained (14:10–12); but when they believed God and saw His mighty hand at work, they praised Him.
 Redemption should lead to rejoicing (Luke 15:1–24).”

-But Jesus turned the tables, asking them to search their hearts, what did they honestly think of John the Baptist?
+But Jesus turned the tables, requiring them to search their hearts, what did they honestly think of John the Baptist?
 Deep down inside, they must have known John was sent from God, but they never acknowledged God’s prophet.
 They were prideful cowards and crooks who foolishly thought they could sweep John under the rug, but God would not allow it.
 Jesus would go no further with them, until they dealt with the prophet He had placed in their past.
 How vital it is to respond to what God has already shown us, otherwise He may not show us anything else, and there you are, stuck in the mud.

 Jesus goes on to share two parables that indicted these religious leaders.
 Imagine – tax-collectors and harlots entering the Kingdom of God before them!
 They were under the assumption (and deception) that the vineyard was theirs and they could do with it as they wished.
 They thought they could seize the land and get away with killing God’s prophets and Son, but they couldn’t.
 Just as the Scriptures foresaw – they rejected the most important Stone of all, Jesus Christ (predicted in Psalms 118:22-23), and they would pay for it…forever.